Pauan/programming-notes/JavaScript/Understanding Haskell's IO.rst

 will be *executed*.

-Execution can have arbitrary side effects: ``foo`` might throw an exception, log to the console, read/write a file, etc. That's why the order of execution is so important.
+Execution can have arbitrary side effects: ``foo`` might throw an exception, log to the console, read / write a file, etc. That's why the order of execution is so important.

 In a purely functional language, you don't have execution.
 Instead, you have *evaluation*.
 Evaluation basically means replacing a more complex thing with a less complex thing, until you can't replace it anymore.

-Consider this JavaScript program:
+Consider this pure JavaScript program:

 .. code:: javascript